FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/accounts/transferSites/TransferSites-FTP.md

       <tr>
          <td>Enable FIPS Transfer Mode         </td>
          <td><p>Restrict FTPS to use only FIPS 140-2 Level 1 certified cryptographic libraries.
 This option is displayed when <strong>Use FTPS</strong> is selected.</p>
-<p>When you enable FIPS transfer mode, the panel expands with an additional field that lets you specify the desired set of cipher suites to be used in FIPS mode for server-initiated transfers through this site.
+<p>When you enable FIPS transfer mode, the panel expands with an additional field where you specify the desired set of cipher suites to be used in FIPS mode for server-initiated transfers through this site.
 By default, this set is populated with the cipher suites as defined in the <code>Ftps.FIPS.SIT.Ciphers</code> configuration option.</p>
 <p>You can add or remove cipher suites.
 The supported FIPS cipher suites from which you can select when adding a new one are listed in <a href="../../../c_st_fipstransfermode/r_st_required_ciphers_cipher_suites" class="MCXref xref">Advertised ciphers and cipher suites</a>.
 Note that both the sender and the recipient must use supported FIPS ciphers suites.
 Otherwise, the transfer will fail.</p>         </td>
       </tr>
       <tr>